knuppu/.dotfiles/README.md

 ## `.vimrc` and `.config/nvim/init.vim`

-They should be the same filw, let's keep it simple.
+They should be the same file, let's keep it simple.